VLF Reception at W1VD Burlington CT

 VLF reception at W1VD

-This waterfall shows the frequency range from about 8 - 30 kHz captured pre dawn on 10/02/11 using the #1 setup described below.
-A number of the usual stations are clearly visible.
-While the 'official' VLF frequency range spans 3 - 30 kHz, there isn't much to see below 11.9 kHz - the lowest of the Russian Alpha signals.
-Other than spherics and harmonics of the power line it's pretty much devoid of signals except for a few amateur radio operators experimenting on or about 8.97 kHz.
+This horizontal waterfall shows the frequency range from about 16 - 30 kHz captured mid day on 02/04/26 using the setup described below.
+While the 'official' VLF frequency range spans 3 - 30 kHz, there isn't much to see below 16 kHz - except for the Russian Alpha navigation signals.
+A number of the usual US and overseas submarine communications stations are clearly visible.

-A list of stations seen over the last year and a half include:
+A list of stations receive here over the last 15 years include:

 11.9 kHz - Alpha - Russia - mp3 of Alpha 'beeps'recorded 02/12/11